qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 where we have used that
 :math:`\langle \psi_p(\vec{\gamma},\vec{\beta})|\hat{C}_k \hat{C}_l |\psi_p(\vec{\alpha},\vec{\beta})\rangle \leq \tilde{C}^2`.

-This means that the variance of any expetation :math:`F_p(\vec{\gamma},\vec{\beta})` is bounded by :math:`m^2 \tilde{C}^2`.
+This means that the variance of any expectation :math:`F_p(\vec{\gamma},\vec{\beta})` is bounded by :math:`m^2 \tilde{C}^2`.
 Hence this in particular applies for :math:`M_p`.
 Furthermore if :math:`m` only grows polynomially in the